How To Become a Licensed Real Estate Agent in New York

 What to Know About the State Exam

 Taking the exam is once again convenient.
-Since the exam is scheduled to take place many times during the year, you can take the exam on your own schedule.
+Since the exam is scheduled many times during the year, you can take the exam on your schedule.

 The exam length is 90 minutes and features 75 multiple-choice questions.
 To pass, you must have a passing grade of 70%.

-If you did well on your real estate course exam, you will most likely pass the state-issued exam.
-That’s because the format is similar to the school exam and also is easier than the course exam, as we indicated above.
+You will most likely pass the state-issued exam if you did well on your real estate course exam.
+The format is similar to the school exam and more accessible than the course exam, as we indicated above.

 You should bring the following to your testing site: